Execute Kestra Tasks as AWS Batch Jobs on ECS Fargate, EC2, or EKS

 To launch tasks on AWS Batch, you need to understand three key concepts:

 - Compute environment — mandatory; it won’t be created by the task.
-The compute environment defines the infrastructure for your tasks and can be either ECS Fargate or EC2.
+The compute environment defines the infrastructure for your tasks and can be ECS Fargate, EC2, or EKS.

 - Job queue — optional; it will be created by the task if not specified.
 Creating a queue adds some latency to the script’s runtime.